1. About clopidogrel

 What will happen if I stop taking it?

 Do not stop taking clopidogrel without talking to your doctor.

-If you stop taking clopidogrel, the rate at which your blood clots will return to what it was before you started taking it - usually within 5 days of stopping.
+If you stop taking clopidogrel, your blood will start clotting at the same rate as before you started taking it, usually within 5 days of stopping the medicine.
 This means you may be at increased risk of serious problems like heart attacks or strokes.

 Are there any other similar medicines?

 Not all medicines that prevent blood clots are suitable for everyone.